seriousviking/convertFBXtoSMSH/README.md

 ## Build requirements/recommendations:
 * Autodesk FBX SDK http://usa.autodesk.com/adsk/servlet/pc/item?siteID=123112&id=26416130

   I used version 2018.1.1 for VS2015 but earlier versions should work too

 * Visual Studio 2015 or later

   I did't use any VS-specific features but sometimes used C++11 features so any C++11-compliant compiler/IDE should be able to build executable if you set up dependencies correctly

 ## If you want to use source files in different IDE:
 * Include directories which put in project settings:

     $(ProjectDir)lib\jsoncpp\include - JsonCpp library https://github.com/open-source-parsers/jsoncpp
     <Autodesk FBX SDK path>\include

 * Library directories which put in project settings:

     C:\Program Files\Autodesk\FBX\FBX SDK\2018.1.1\lib\vs2015\x64\debug

 * Linker dependencies:

-    libfbxsdk.lib (take appropriate file from FBX SDK)
+    ibfbxsdk.lib (take appropriate file from FBX SDK)

-* Windows executable dependencies (put at the same directory as executable or add path to PATH environment variable): libfbxsdk.dll (take appropriate file from FBX SDK)
+* Windows executable dependencies (put at the same directory as executable or add path to PATH environment variable):

+    libfbxsdk.dll (take appropriate file from FBX SDK)

 * if you're using Visual Studio IDE, it might be useful also to